 What is Postmodernity?
 Prior to the Age of the Enlightenment, within Christendom Premodernity said that there is absolute truth which God possesses and has revealed in His Word.
 Modernity, which began with the Enlightenment, also said that there is absolute truth, but that it is up to secular science to discover and define it.
 Simply put, Postmodernity is the present philosophy that says that if truth exists at all, it cannot be known with certainty.

 Both Premodernity and Modernity believed in absolutes and therefore made dogmatic assertions.
 In the Premodern Era Christians based their convictions upon their faith in God’s truth as revealed in His Word.
 The Modernists discounted divine revelation and founded their convictions upon their faith in empirical science.
 Sadly, much of Christianity bowed to the claims of modernist science, accommodating the Scriptures to scientific theory.
 The Postmodernists, however, are characterized by their lack of convictions and a denial of certainty.
 About the only thing they dogmatically insist upon is that ultimate truth either does not exist or else it cannot be known with certainty.
 Doubt, rather than faith, is considered a virtue.
-They actually pride themselves in their ignorance concerning absolute objective truth, considering anyone who expresses certainty concerning any truth to be lacking in humility.
+They actually pride themselves in their ignorance concerning absolute objective truth, considering anyone who expresses certainty to be lacking in humility.